stakewise/oracle/README.md

 ## Keeper

-Keeper is responsible for aggregating votes that were submitted by all the oracles and will submit the update transaction.
+Keeper is an oracle that aggregates votes that were submitted by all the oracles and submits the update transaction.
-The keeper does not require any additional role in the smart contracts and can be executed by anyone.
+The keeper does not require any additional role, and can be executed by any of the oracles.

 ### Dependencies